Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1003/readme.md

 ### 4.4.
 Tests

-#### Test #1: Create job openings successfully
+#### Test #1: Ensure job openings are beings listed correctly

 1. Log in as customer manager
-2. Choose the Option Job Opening > Register Job Opening
+2. Choose the Option Job Opening > List Job Openings
-3. Fill the necessary information
+3. Choose the desired filters (By Date, Active/All)
-7. The system displays a success message "Job Opening created successfully."
-8. Confirm the job opening was created through List of job openings (Job Opening > List job openings)

-#### Test #2: Ensure job reference is unique

-1. Log in as customer manager
-2. Choose the Option Job Opening > Register Job Opening3.
-Fill the necessary information
-7. The system displays a success message "Job Opening created successfully."
-8. Repeat the process in order to create another job opening
-9. Confirm the job openings were created with different job references through List of job openings (Job Opening > List job openings)
+4. Confirm the job openings are being listed correwctly

 ## 5. Implementation